Early Payment Discounts on Invoices: Small Business Guide

 Benefits of Prompt Payment Discounts

-Early payment discounts have benefits for both sellers and customers beyond the obvious one of saving the customer money.
+Early payment discounts have benefits for both vendors and customers beyond the obvious one of saving the customer money.

 Should You Offer Early Payment Discounts?